 - The output of the VVFD may not be purely sinusoidal.
 The R, Y, and B of the inverter output are either connected to the positive of the DC bus or connected to the negative of the DC bus due to IGBT switching in the three-phase inverter of the VVFD.

-Use of neutral in open winding fault in induction motor
+Use of neutral in 3 phase induction motor: Open winding fault

-So the voltage of the neutral in the induction motor will change and will be different than in normal conditions.
-This is valid even if the motor is not running and we start the induction motor by supplying a 3-phase voltage to it.
+So the voltage of the neutral in the induction motor will change and will be different from normal conditions.
+This is valid even if the motor is not running, and we start the induction motor by supplying a 3-phase voltage to it.

-Similarly, if the Y phase winding gets open, then the voltage of neutral will be different than the voltage during R winding open condition (change in phase shift).
+Similarly, if the Y phase winding gets open, then the voltage of neutral will be different from the voltage during the R winding open condition (change in phase shift).

 We call it a single-phase open winding fault in the induction motor.
 This open circuit fault makes the voltage and waveform of the neutral change to some other value.

-If we measure the voltage waveform of neutral continuously then we can predict the open circuit fault problem by analyzing the waveform of the neutral of the induction motor in the VVVF drive system.
+If we measure the voltage waveform of neutral in 3 phase induction motor continuously, then we can predict the open circuit fault problem by analysing the waveform of the neutral of the induction motor in the VVVF drive system. – G K Agrawal Retd, SR DGM BHEL

 And this voltage of the neutral point will have a different phase angle for faults in different windings

-Use of neutral to find line-to-ground fault in the motor
+Use of neutral to find a line-to-ground fault in the motor

 Now refer to Figure 5.
 In this case, there is no open winding fault.
 But the B phase of the motor is directly connected to the earth.
-This fault is shown in red color.
+This fault is shown in red.
 This is line to earth fault in the motor winding.

 So again, the voltage and waveform of the neutral point of the motor will change.
 And the phase angle of this neutral voltage waveform will be different for the different lines ( R, Y, or B phase) to the ground fault.